 While the Hulu plan does contain ads, this deal may be too good for some to pass up.
 Hey, at least you won't deal with ads on Spotify!

-Hulu, surprisingly, has only expanded its original movie selection from last year's single documentary to just seven.
+Hulu, surprisingly, only has about 20 original movies, about half of them being documentaries.
 It would seem reasonable to think, however, that Hulu will put more time into original movies now that companies like Netflix and Amazon have as well.

 One thing that stinks about Hulu is you can't download your titles for on-the-go watching.
 We learned back in January that Hulu will eventually bring this feature to its apps, but at the moment, that feature is still missing.